 My high school French from the last century did me little good.
 I had to listen in a way that saw and heard emotion and body language, disregarding most of the language that I did not understand.

 While limited by my language skills, I was still able to participate in the workshop and to collaborate with Verena Stefan – you can watch her story just being on this site.

+When we share tips on listening, we also listen to ourselves.
 Like many people in our modern world, I often feel anxious.
 My doctor suggested attending a Mindful Meditation workshop led by the nutritionist at our medical clinic.
 I was taught to use meditation as a way to control my feelings of anxiety.
 What a profound feeling – listening to someone’s voice encouraging me to breathe can actually improve my mood.
 Waiting for an appointment, I closed my eyes and created a guided meditation soundtrack.
 It was partially inspired by Verena’s story, when she recalls a therapist asking her if she is the kind of person who is always doing something, or if she is able to just be.

 Listening to Verena’s story reminded me of the importance of listening.
 Listening to her story gave me clues to use in my own healing journey.
 Letting go of conscious control and just drifting can help restore me.
 I share my short meditation with you – I hope that listening for 5 minutes helps you feel a little less anxious as you continue with your day.